shanesmith/gerrit-sh/README.md

   assign <reviewer> [<reviewer> ...]
     Assign reviewers by username to the current topic.

-  checkout <change_id>|<topic> [<patch_id>]
+  checkout <change_id>|<topic> [<patchset_number>]
-    Fetch the patch from remote and create a branch for it of the same name as the topic.
-If the patch is not provided it will automatically fetch the latest.
+    Fetch the patch from remote and create a branch for it of the topic name.
+    If the patchset number is not provided it will automatically fetch the latest.
     ALIAS: co

   recheckout